 Robust mechanisms are in place throughout school relating to Safeguarding.
-Child Protection procedures are followed carefully, in line with Keeping Children Safe in Education, September 2018 and the Trust’s Child Protection Policy & Procedures and Safeguarding Policy.
+Child Protection procedures are followed carefully, in line with Keeping Children Safe in Education, September 2018 , the Trust’s Child Protection Policy & Procedures and Safeguarding Policy.
 Safeguarding Procedures specific to Clutton Primary School are detailed in our Local Safeguarding Procedures document.

 Pupils have a good understanding about being and feeling safe and understand that they are able to talk to adults in school at any time when worried about any issues met.